stacks-network/stacks-core/sip/sip-007-stacking-consensus.md

     * End Block: the Bitcoin block height at which this relationship terminates, unless a subsequent delegate funds transaction updates the relationship.
-    * Delegated Amount: the total amount of Stacks from this address that the delegate address will be able to issue Stacking messages on behalf of.
+    * Delegated Amount: the total amount of STX from this address that the delegate address will be able to issue Stacking messages on behalf of.
     * Reward Address (_optional_): a Bitcoin address that must be